Activities & Clubs

 Model Congress (Sturley Room on Monday flextime) is the place where 7th-9th graders learn to argue more effectively (read on….)
 Students learn about formal debate structure and then research and draft a bill for debate at the Packer Collegiate School’s Model Congress in New York City in May.
 Through this activity, students learn about the formation of US law, develop a greater understanding of causes they believe in, and begin to feel more empowered as emerging citizens.
 Students experience stimulating interactions and form friendships with other model congress participants from the metropolitan New York area.

-The SPI is the school’s student-run newspaper.
-Student staff members and faculty advisors meet every Wednesday during study hall in the computer lab.
-Found among The SPI’s pages are: editorials; interviews with students, teachers and administrators; survey and sport results; book and music reviews; and photography, cartoons, recipes and puzzles.
-The SPI is published several times each semester.
+SPI is the school’s student-run newspaper.
+Student staff members and faculty advisors meet every Wednesday at 2:15 p.m. in the Middle School technology lab.
+SPI members hone interviewing, writing and storytelling skills while producing editorials, interviews, surveys, sports columns, videogame reviews, photography, cartoons, recipes and puzzles.
+SPI is published several times each semester for the school community.